Chart Color Schemes

 Alfredton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Alfredton's residential structure, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings such as semi-detached homes, apartments, and others.
-In comparison, Non-Metro Vic. had 85.6% houses and 14.5% other dwellings.
-Home ownership in Alfredton was at 29.7%, with the remaining dwellings either mortgaged (41.6%) or rented (28.8%).
-The median monthly mortgage repayment in Alfredton was $1,698, higher than Non-Metro Vic.'s average of $1,499.
-The median weekly rent figure for Alfredton was $370, compared to Non-Metro Vic.'s $300.
-Nationally, Alfredton's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Alfredton's dwelling structure, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
+Home ownership in Alfredton stood at 29.7%, with mortgaged dwellings at 41.6% and rented ones at 28.8%.
+The median monthly mortgage repayment was $1,698, exceeding Non-Metro Vic.'s average of $1,499.
+The median weekly rent in Alfredton was $370, higher than Non-Metro Vic.'s $300.
+Nationally, Alfredton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing